rolandyuwy/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Permanently sort lists.
   * Pros: There is less hassle when refreshing the app, as the specific sorting order preferred by the user is stored.
   * Cons: If the user wishes to sort displayed lists temporarily, they may only achieve this by sorting, then undoing the command, which may be a hassle.
 * **Alternative 2:** Lists are always sorted by description by default, and sorting by priority or expiry date are reflected in displayed lists temporarily.
-  * Pros: The user is able to sort the lists temporarily if they prefer to do so.
+  * Pros: The user is able to sort the lists temporarily if they prefer to do so.<div style="page-break-after: always;"></div>
   * Cons: Sorting is not permanent, thus lists stored are sorted by description by default, which is not desirable if the user has other preferred sorting orders.

 [Back to top](#table-of-contents)